Ranakrrish/Employee-payroll-MS-by-spr/README.md

-IT iis developed bt SPR
+It is developed bt SPR